 To maintain overall health, no system in the human body is more important than our immune system

-Program leads: Professor Rebecca Ritchie and Associate Professor Andrew Murphy
+Program leads: Associate Professor Andrew Murphy

 Trillions of immune cells are scattered throughout our body, all performing vital tasks.
 When this is altered, it can lead to devastating diseases, where autoimmune/autoinflammatory diseases can be viewed as the poster child of defective or overactive immune systems.